The National Network of Institutes of Technology Champions Skills Innovation in Westminster

 Institutes of Technology (IoTs) are a national network of 21 partnerships stretching from Truro to Tyneside, collectively comprising 87 further education colleges, 36 universities, and 101 employer partners.
 Our mission is to equip individuals with the advanced technical skills needed to drive innovation and meet the evolving needs of employers.

-If you’d like to get in touch with your local IoT to talk about opportunities for collaboration, find you your nearest IoT here.
+If you’d like to get in touch with your local IoT to talk about opportunities for collaboration, find your nearest IoT here.